carloslago/IntelligentXray/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-In order to install and train the model follow the next steps:
+In order to train the models its neccesary to acquire the datasets being used and to install all the requirements.

 ### Datasets
 The datasets used for the project are the following: